mattermost/mattermost-helm/README.md

 This is the helm chart for Mattermost Enterprise Edition.
 It is in beta and subject to changes but is used by Mattermost internally to run some CI servers.

+# Pre requisites

+To use the Mattermost Enterprise Helm Chart you will need first a running Kubernetes cluster or Minikube.

+If you want to expose the application to the outside, you will need to configure some ingress in the Kubernetes and also if you want to get ssl certificates automatically you can use [cert-manager](https://github.com/jetstack/cert-manager), you also can use [kube-lego](https://github.com/jetstack/kube-lego) but it is deprecated.
+You can choose the one that you are most comfortable.
+We use the [nginx-ingress](https://github.com/kubernetes/ingress-nginx) and to install this in your Kubernetes cluster you can follow [this documentation](https://kubernetes.github.io/ingress-nginx/deploy/) or also can use the [helm charts](https://github.com/helm/charts/tree/master/stable/nginx-ingress)

+For cert-manager follow [this](https://cert-manager.readthedocs.io/en/latest/) and here is the [helm charts](https://github.com/helm/charts/tree/master/stable/cert-manager)

 # Configuration

 To start, copy [mattermost-helm/values.yaml](https://github.com/mattermost/mattermost-kubernetes/blob/master/mattermost-helm/values.yaml) and name it `config.yaml`.
 This will be your configuration file for the Mattermost helm chart.